RetroDECK/ES-DE/INSTALL.md

 Writing an es_systems.cfg
 =========================

-The `es_systems.cfg` file contains the system configuration data for EmulationStation, written in XML. \
+The es_systems.cfg file contains the system configuration data for EmulationStation, written in XML format. \
 This tells EmulationStation what systems you have, what platform they correspond to (for scraping), and where the games are located.

-ES will only check in your home directory for an `es_systems.cfg` file, for example `~/.emulationstation/es_systems.cfg`.
+ES will only check in your home directory for an es_systems.cfg file, for example `~/.emulationstation/es_systems.cfg`.

 The order EmulationStation displays systems reflects the order you define them in.
-In the case of the default `es_systems.cfg` file, the systems are listed in alphabetical order.
+In the case of the default es_systems.cfg file, the systems are listed in alphabetical order.

 **NOTE:** A system *must* have at least one game present in its "path" directory, or ES will ignore it!
 If no valid systems are found, ES will report an error and quit!

-Here's an overview of the `es_systems.cfg` file layout:
+Here's an overview of the file layout:

 ```xml
 <?xml version="1.0"?>